SarperSen/MarketShopProject/README.md

 ## 🧑‍💻 Developer Note

 This project is built for practicing front-end layout design and mock API interaction.
 It doesn't include backend or dynamic server integration.
-Ideal for learning UI structuring, DOM manipulation, and JSON-based component rendering.
+Ideal for learning UI structuring and JSON-based component rendering.